 "The mining market is still a difficult one and the situation will not change soon.
-Even if the commodity prices go back up. it will take quite a long time for the industry to come back as well, since it is so capital reliant," stated André Allaire, president of BBA, a Canadian engineering company with a long-lasting tradition in the mining sector.
+Even if the commodity prices go back up, it will take quite a long time for the industry to come back as well, since it is so capital reliant," stated André Allaire, president of BBA, a Canadian engineering company with a long-lasting tradition in the mining sector.
 "Mining still represents about 50% of BBA's business, but recent market conditions have led to us focusing on sustaining capital costs and the optimization of existing operations.
 Things are changing and we are seeing more synergies between our mining and energy departments.
-Power efficiency is currently a key item, especially with remote operations, and BBA is helping companies by integrating wind and solar energy solutions on those sites, improving productivity and reducing carbon footprints," explained Allaire, who has seen BBA expanding across Canada in recent years and consistently being placed among the country's best managed companies.
+Power efficiency is currently a key item, especially with remote operations, and BBA is helping companies by integrating wind and solar energy solutions on those sites, improving productivity and reducing carbon footprints," explained Allaire, who has seen BBA expanding across Canada in recent years and consistosler.com infrastructure matters.
+It's law that works.